 I kept bumping into Solanin in many automated suggestion lists—they seemed to predict what I might like, based on my tastes.
 A few months ago, I decided to trust these suggestion algorithms and pick the book up.

 In my opinion, it is a coming of age story of the protagonist, Meiko Inoue.
 Somebody who has read the manga might hurl at me and say, ‘She is already a grown up.
 How can you say it is a coming of age story?’
 To that I’d ask them to hear me out.

 The two coming of ages

 Every human comes of age at least twice in their lives.
 The first is physical.
 The second is metaphysical.
-Most classical books that can be classified as coming of age tales usually have a teenage protagonist, who along with their physical growth, also attains a spiritual awakening.
+Sometimes they coincide.
+Most classical books that have been classified as coming of age tales usually have a teenage protagonist, who along with their physical growth, also attains a spiritual awakening.
 Truth be told, most of the good bildungsroman tales focus much heavily on the latter.
 The former doesn’t make for good literary fodder.

-The manga opens with panels depicting our protagonist and her love interest, Naruo Taneda, living in their Tokyo apartment – one whose rent is so high that they are barely able to pay with their day jobs.
-Both are bored out of their minds with the poverty, the lack of meaning in their day jobs and the hopelessness associated with their then state of life.
+The manga opens with panels depicting our protagonist and her love interest, Naruo Taneda, living in their Tokyo apartment—one whose rent is so high that they are barely able to pay with their day jobs.
+Both are bored out of their minds with the lack of money, the lack of meaning in their day jobs and the hopelessness associated with their then state of life.
 To top it off, Taneda doesn’t even have a proper job.
 And when Meiko quits her job and asks Taneda to quit his job, too, and focus on music instead, things aren’t that shiny anymore.